 About the artist

 As an active member of Pollen Studios (2017-2022) my time included collaborative exhibition programming, occasional curating and committee secretary.
 This gave me the opportunity to be involved in city wide network of events and exhibitions, supporting other artists and organisations and contributing to the promotion of visual arts and culture at a grass roots level.
-I continue to support the organisation as an associate member.

 Please contact me if you are interested in visiting Springmount studio or just want to get in touch.